The four ASD assessments

 This output of this algorithm appears only in the extended Word report, and not in the brief Word report, under the heading DSM-5: ASD extended assessment.

-Before 2023, in the extended Word report the two corresponding tables appear under the heading DSM-5 scales for ASD, Criterion A and DSM-5 scales for ASD, Criterion B. Note that the immediately following section ASD Outcomes relates to the ICD-10 ASD extended algorithm as described above.
+Before 2023, the two corresponding tables appear in the extended Word report only, under the heading DSM-5 scales for ASD, Criterion A and DSM-5 scales for ASD, Criterion B. Note that the immediately following section ASD Outcomes relates to the ICD-10 ASD extended algorithm as described above.

 4. DSM-5 brief